-The taxman is now receiving unprecedented amounts of information about offshore bank accounts, assets, companies and trusts held around the globe by UK citizens.
-HMRC warns that it plans to investigate everyone with an offshore bank account etc, who does not make a voluntary disclosure.
-The investigations could be on criminal lines.
+The taxman is now receiving unprecedented amounts of information about offshore: bank accounts; financial structures; assets; companies; and trusts - held around the globe by UK citizens.
+HMRC is going to investigate everyone with an foreign bank account etc, who does not make a Voluntary Disclosure.
+The Tax Investigations could be on Criminal lines.

-But as well as the stick of a Criminal Tax Investigation HM Revenue and Customs have created various voluntary Tax Disclosure Facilities, such as the dedicated Worldwide Disclosure Facility and the well-established Contractual Disclosure Facility.
-These official programmes offer taxpayers the opportunities to clear up historic tax problems on optimum terms: e.g. guaranteed non-prosecution, and lowest penalties.
+But as well as the stick of a Criminal Tax Investigation HM Revenue and Customs have created various voluntary Tax Disclosure Facilities: such as the dedicated Worldwide Disclosure Facility and the well-established Contractual Disclosure Facility.
+These official programmes offer taxpayers the opportunities to clear up historic tax problems on optimum terms: e.g. guaranteed non-prosecution, and the lowest legal penalties.

 Meanwhile, HMRC's offshore Tax Investigation programme continues apace.
 Delaying coming forward could have serious and unwelcome consequences.
-If you are already under investigation it is essential that you and your adviser properly address the taxman's concerns and suspicions - in order to: avoid a long-running and intrusive enquiry; to minimise the risk of prosecution; and reduce the penalties.
+If you are already under Enquiry it is essential that you and your adviser properly address the taxman's concerns and suspicions - in order to: avoid a long-running and intrusive enquiry; to minimise the risk of prosecution; and to reduce the penalties.

 The 100+ CRS countries began the annual information share with HMRC in 2018.
-Additionally, the G5 countries (United Kingdom, Germany, France, Italy and Spain) now also automatically share details about the beneficial ownership of companies and trusts in their countries.
-And they are working to roll out this programme around the globe.
-Further, the UK's Automatic Exchange of Information Agreements with the British Crown Dependencies (i.e. Isle of Man, Guernsey, Jersey, and Gibraltar) and the British Overseas Territories (including: the Cayman Islands, Bermuda, the Turks and Caicos Islands, the British Virgin Islands etc) means that each year those territories all pass information to HMRC about financial accounts held there.
+Additionally, the G5 countries (United Kingdom, Germany, France, Italy and Spain) now also automatically share details about the beneficial ownership of companies; trusts; and properties in their countries.
+And they are gradually rolling out this programme around the globe.
+Further, the UK's Automatic Exchange of Information Agreements with the British Crown Dependencies (i.e. Isle of Man; Guernsey; Jersey; and Gibraltar) and the British Overseas Territories (including: the Cayman Islands; Bermuda; the Turks and Caicos Islands; the British Virgin Islands etc) means that each year those territories all pass information to HMRC about financial accounts held there.